At Home Now: Tile Away the Hours

 A more fun homework assignment, but equally important, is gathering inspiration photos.
 Take some time to pull pictures from magazines or to create a Pinterest page.
 Focus in on how other people handle niches, or patterns, or feature walls, or the new ways they are stacking that subway tile.

 Jennifer Coles is a local interior designer.
+Her website is: colescoloranddesign.com.
 Her instagram is: @coles_color_and_design.
-Her website is: colescoloranddesign.com

 Commented